Israel’s Russian Community Faces Anxiety and Uncertainty as Renewed Conflict Rages - The Moscow Times

 For members of Israel’s sizable Russian community living in the most-affected areas, it has been a time of uncertainty and anxiety.

 “Physically, I’m perfectly fine,” said 31-year-old Immerman.
 “But when the realization came that it actually happened, it became very scary.
 For the first few hours I was in shock: I was shaking, I was crying.
-For three or four days, my appetite and deep sleep disappeared and I was twitching at loud noises.”
+For three or four days, my appetite and deep sleep disappeared and I would twitch at loud noises.”

-Israel’s Russian-speaking community — which includes ethnic Russian Jews as well as Jews from former Soviet countries — is the country’s largest minority, making up some 17% of the population.
+Israel is home to the world's largest population of Russian-speaking Jews, with ethnic Russian Jews as well as Jews from former Soviet countries making up some 17% of the country's population.
 The community, which has its own distinct cultural and political identity, has been influential in Israeli society in the three decades since the first wave of mass immigration from the former Soviet Union.

 Russian President Vladimir Putin has called Israel a “Russian-speaking state,” saying the two countries share a common history and extensive family ties.
 His only comments so far on this month’s fighting came when he called for a ceasefire and later at a meeting with the security council, when he said it “directly affects” Russia’s national security.
 On Thursday, he signed an order to provide for the evacuation of Russian and CIS citizens in the self-governing Gaza Strip who wish to leave.